What Are Normal Flora?

 (This donation link uses PayPal on a secure connection.)

-causing microbes) from easily invading the body and causing illness.
+(disease causing microbes) from easily invading the body and causing illness.
 Although there are many different species of normal flora, these bacteria, fungi and protozoans typically fall into one of two categories:

 The body’s resident microbiota are just that — residents.
 These species are life-long members of the body's normal microbial community, but are not found everywhere.
 There are many areas of the human body that remain axenic, and, in the absence of disease, are never colonized by normal flora.
 Axenic areas include the body cavity, lungs, central nervous system, circulatory system and upper urogenital regions.